Siemens Nexas: History

-Braking issues
+Braking problems

-In late 2006 the trains suffered a number of braking discrepancies while in service; 14 trains overshot platforms in the space of three days.
-The 15 units involved in these overshoots were withdrawn from service for checks, and instructions were issued to the drivers to minimise further occurrences.
-By mid-January 2007, a total of 24 three-carriage trains had been impounded for testing after 20 further incidents of over-running stations since 22 December 2006.
+In late 2006, the trains suffered a number of braking problems while in service.
+14 trains overshot platforms in the space of three days.
+The units involved in the overshoots were withdrawn from service for checks, and instructions were issued to drivers to minimise further occurrences.
+By mid-January 2007, a total of 24 three-carriage trains had been impounded for testing, following 20 further incidents of over-running stations since 22 December 2006.

-On 13 January 2007, Connex stopped running the Siemens Nexas trains as 3-car sets until the braking issue was resolved, with the result that all services (including evenings and weekends) were operated by 6-car trains.
+On 13 January 2007, Connex stopped running the Siemens Nexas trains as 3-car sets until the braking problem was resolved, with the result that all services (including at evenings and weekends) were operated by 6-car trains.
 On 29 January 2007, Connex cancelled 37 peak-period services until further notice, due to the shortage of operational trains.

-By 1 February 2007, 38 three-car sets were withdrawn due to continuing braking failures, meaning that more than half of the Siemens Nexas fleet (or around 10% of the total fleet) was out of revenue service.
-Amidst the media reporting an escalating problem with the risk of the entire fleet potentially having to be suspended, Siemens issued a statement on 31 January 2008 saying that they believed there had been no evidence during investigations of the braking failures that would require the entire fleet of trains to be withdrawn from service.
-Testing of affected trains was carried out on the Werribee line between Newport and Laverton, with soapy water sprayed onto the rails to increase the amount of wheel slip experienced, in an effort to replicate the brake fault.
-The entire fleet has now re-entered service, although with a restriction not to run single unit (3 car) operations.
+By 1 February 2007, 38 three-car sets had been withdrawn due to continuing braking failures, meaning that more than half of the Siemens Nexas fleet (about 10% of the total fleet) was out of revenue service.
+Amidst the media reporting an escalating problem with the risk of the entire fleet potentially having to be suspended, Siemens issued a statement on 31 January 2008 saying that they believed there had been no evidence during investigations that would require the entire fleet of trains being withdrawn from service.
+In an effort to replicate the brake fault, testing of affected trains was carried out on the Werribee line between Newport and Laverton, with soapy water sprayed onto the rails to increase the amount of wheel slip experienced.
+The entire fleet was eventually returned to service, although they were not to be run as single (3 car) units.

-In December 2008 train operator Connex commenced proceedings in the Supreme Court to claim damages from Siemens.
-Connex claims Siemens provided trains with a braking system that was "defective, faulty and inadequate", the trains being "not fit for their purpose" and were not of "merchantable quality".
+In December 2008, train operator Connex commenced proceedings in the Supreme Court to claim damages from Siemens.
+Connex claimed Siemens provided trains with a braking system that was "defective, faulty and inadequate", the trains being "not fit for their purpose" and were not of "merchantable quality".

 In March 2009, it was reported that three Siemens Nexas trains had been impounded due to new braking incidents in the week prior.

-By December 2010 sanding equipment was trialled on set 773M-2537T-774M in order to improve braking performance of the trains, and by February 2011 a number of in-service trains had also been fitted with the equipment.
-The sand boxes are fitted to the middle two bogies of each 3-car set.
+By December 2010, sanding equipment had been trialled on set 773M-2537T-774M in order to improve the braking performance of the trains, and, by February 2011, a number of trains had also been fitted with the equipment.
+The sand boxes were fitted to the middle two bogies of each 3-car set.

-In June 2011 installation of sanding equipment was completed across the entire fleet.
-Speed restrictions have now been lifted on all Siemens Nexas trains.
+In June 2011, installation of sanding equipment was completed across the entire fleet, and speed restrictions on all Siemens Nexas trains were lifted.

-In September 2011 the Office of the Chief Investigator for transport safety found that "the relatively high frequency of overruns involving Nexas trains was neither the result of individual train defects nor any deficiency in train maintenance".
+In September 2011, the Office of the Chief Investigator, Transport Safety, found that "the relatively high frequency of overruns involving Nexas trains was neither the result of individual train defects nor any deficiency in train maintenance".